JWilderman/Data_Analytics/Divvy_bike_share.md

 Members ride frequently during the weekdays.
 See figure 2 in Visualizations for reference.
 The number of casual riders drops at the start of the work week and starts to increase as the work week comes to a close.
 See figure 2 in Visualizations for reference.

+During Q1 of 2019 and Q1 of 2020, member rides maintained over 340 thousand.
+See figure 3 in Visualizations for reference.
 During Q1 of 2019, there were fewer than 25 thousand casual rides.
 In Q1 of 2020, we see this value almost doubling, increasing to 44 thousand casual rides.
 See figure 3 in Visualizations for reference.

+Members ride more frequently at hours between 6 am to 9 am and 4 pm to 6 pm.
+See figure 4 in Visualizations for reference.
-During Q1 of 2019 and Q1 of 2020, member rides maintained over 340 thousand.
-See figure 3 in Visualizations for reference.
+Casual users ride more frequently between the hours of 11 am to 5 pm.
+See figure 4 in Visualizations for reference.

 ## Visualizations:
 Figure 1: